EngineerDanny/engineerdanny.github.io/_pages/about.md

 My **published research in BMC Bioinformatics** presents a novel cross-validation framework for evaluating co-occurrence network inference algorithms.
 I am currently extending this work through international collaborations to develop ML models for predicting bacterial associations and exploring **Poisson Log-Normal statistical frameworks** for microbiome data analysis.

+## 🇫🇷 Upcoming International Research

+**Spring 2025** marks an exciting milestone as I join the research team at **INRAE/Université Paris-Saclay** in France for a four-month Statistical Learning Research internship.
+This collaboration, funded by over **€25,000 in international awards**, will focus on comprehensive benchmarking of Poisson Log-Normal models for microbial data analysis - directly building upon my published cross-validation methodologies.

+This international research exchange represents the culmination of prestigious funding awards including the **Quebec government's PBEEE scholarship**, **EU DATAIA mobility grant**, and **INRAE scientific mobility program**, establishing a unique tri-continental research network spanning North America, Europe, and Quebec.

-My work bridges **statistical theory with practical applications** in genomics and medicine, contributing to our understanding of microbial communities and their interactions in biological systems.
+My work bridges **statistical theory with practical applications** in genomics and medicine, contributing to our understanding of microbial communities and their interactions in biological systems through both American innovation in high-performance computing and European advances in statistical modeling.